 Japanese gospel: recommended Japanese songs with a gospel-like style

-This is a feature on Japanese gospel-style songs, celebrated for their clear, soaring vocals and grand sense of scale.
+This is a feature on Japanese gospel-style songs, known for their clear, soaring vocals and grand sense of scale.

-Gospel translates to “good news” in Japanese, and it has its roots in African music, developing into a form of Christian sacred music.
+“Gospel” translates to “good news” in Japanese, and it developed as Christian religious music with roots in African music.

-It also seems to connect with the Japanese concept of “kotodama” (the spiritual power of words), making it a wonderful kind of music that naturally brightens your mood as you sing it.
+It also seems to connect with the Japanese concept of “kotodama” (the spirit or power of words), making it a wonderful kind of music that naturally brightens your mood as you sing.

-Here, we’ve picked out many songs in Japanese music that capture that gospel spirit, so please find the gospel song that suits you.
+Here, we’ve picked out many tracks in Japanese music that embody that gospel spirit, so please find the gospel song that suits you.

 - Gospel singers of the world.
 Masterpieces of gospel music, recommended popular songs.